Regexp introduction

 use gsub to replace all occurrences

-s =~ /pat/ or /pat/ =~ sreturns index of first match or nil
+s =~ /pat/ or /pat/ =~ sreturns the index of the first match or nil

-s !~ /pat/ or /pat/ !~ sreturns true if no match or false
+s !~ /pat/ or /pat/ !~ sreturns true if no match, false otherwise

 /pat/ === sreturns true or false similar to match?